CIDARLAB/clotho3/clotho3-web/README.md

 CHANGES TO MAKE

 - construction file - create from scratch
+    - convert dictionary to array, pull keys where needed
     - can add clotho parseable term to dictionary

-- angular filter to make long string like "asdasdsadn\n.....\nasdasdasdad"
+    - carotenoid construction

+- update modules

-    - use in tooltip
+- $focus.typeOutSearch to accept array, use in Ligation
-- tool quiz ---- show hint
-    - prepend to input as ? with popover
-- move all quizzes to directive (clotho intro: tools, scripting)
-- activity log clickOutside
-- command returns false -> show in log

-- rewrite search bar functions to omit clotho.run syntax
+- clotho.run directive to handle module namespacing, or use submit

+-searchbar updates
+    - $timeout of logSnippet
+    - call say() for run(), other commands
+        - check isString in say and wrap
+    - if get response on say() for a submit() don't post Command Received

-- mail solution
+- mail solution for about page

 - trail: unread check for each Page, change style, affects dialogs

 QUIZZES
+    - hints like fillin in other quizzes
     - gradeQuiz
         - JSON stringify results
         - use for function tests